 As Lorenz himself pointed out the other day, small nucleus of local leaders framed and charted much of the community's course and direction at a small, round coffee table that later produced the Round Table Club, adjacent to the Hotel.
-Just a handful of them, including those mentioned above, provided the impetus that saw a small community raise over \$209,000 to build a hotel.
+Just a handful of them, including those mentioned above, provided the impetus that saw a small cornmunity raise over \$209,000 to build a hotel.
 Ha, you say, what's so hard about raising \$209,000?

-Well, remember, it was raised when a dollar was a year.
-Two Hundred and Nine Thousand bucks, count 'em, were raised in half a day!
+Well, remember, it was raised when a dollar was

-And it was raised not in a week, nor a month, nor
+And it was raised not in a week, nor a month, nor a year.
+Two Hundred and Nine Thousand bucks, count em, were raised in half a day!